victorjeman/victorjeman-website/data/posts/content/sell-your-knowledge-and-experience-not-your-time.md

 I need to remove most of the useless tasks that drain my energy and focus instead on things that will bring long-term value to my client, the company where I’m working, and, surprise, surprise, value to myself.

-> Remove the useless and focus on things that will bring long-term value to you.
+> Remove the useless and focus on things that will bring you long-term value.

-<h3 id=”get-some-confidence”> Step 1.
+<h3 id="get-some-confidence">Step 1.
 Get some confidence, read some books</h3>

 ```Image
 sellYourKnowledge|6|Get some confidence, read some books